Skip to main content

-Obstetric Cholestasis
+Obstetric cholestasis

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Obstetric Cholestasis article more useful, or one of our other health articles.
+You may find the Obstetric cholestasis article more useful, or one of our other health articles.

 Intrahepatic cholestasis of pregnancy (ICP) is the most common hepatic disorder related to pregnancy in women.
 It usually develops within the third trimester of pregnancy and presents with pruritus as well as elevated levels of bile acid and/or alanine aminotransferase.
 The underlying cause is not known but is likely to consist of a combination of both genetic and environmental factors.